As of 03/26/2021 (Note: we will update this page regularly as conditions change.)

 What about picnicking and camping?

-Can I just go escape to a small town somewhere near my favorite hiking and camping spots?
+Can I finally travel to my favorite hiking and camping spots?

 What about visiting National Parks, National Monuments, Wildlife Preserves, State Parks, trails, etc.?

-If you live in a rural area, you might have abundant access to open space and trails, with few people around.
-In that case, if the park or trail you want to use is open, not crowded, and within a quick drive of your home (so that you stops are minimized), then, yes, visiting such places for a hike or camping is fine as long as you practice strict social distancing (see above) and are following the guidelines of your local government and the federal, state, or local land manager.
-However, right now, we can’t risk diverting emergency medical care to wilderness injuries, so we urge that you only take an easy day hike in the front country.
+If you live in a rural area, you might have abundant access to open space and trails.
+In that case, if the park or trail you want to use is open, not crowded, and within a quick drive of your home (so that you don’t have to stop too much for gas, restroom breaks, supplies, etc.), then, yes, visiting such places for a hike or camping is fine (see above) as long as you are following the guidelines of your local government and the federal, state, or local land manager.
+However, right now, we can’t risk diverting emergency medical care to wilderness injuries, so we urge that you only take an easy day hike in the front country or camp in designated campgrounds (versus backpacking).

 Where can I find out about trail-related closures and trail event cancelations?